CONVINCE YOUR BOSS

 - Tell your boss HOW Design Live packs a full year’s worth of value into just 3 days.

 - Walk through the conference website together to review the program and speaker lineup.

 Impress your boss with your marketing and communication skills by crafting a powerful campaign to win their approval.

 Your response: “This isn’t just a three-day event.
 Its benefits will carry over through the rest of the year and beyond, so it’s a great value.
 I’ll capture detailed notes from every session, so our whole team can learn along with me.
 Plus, with a virtual conference pass, I’ll have continued access content to sessions on-demand and can continue learning for months to come.”

-Objection: “You can’t be away from the office for four days.”
+Objection: “You can’t be away from the office for three days.”

 Your response: “I won’t be totally away from the office; with free wifi during the event, I’ll be able to stay connected at the same time I’m gathering information and best practices that will take our team’s work to the next level.”

 Your closing argument: “When I wrap up at the conference, I’ll schedule a download session with you and the team.
 I’ll present my notes and speaker handouts from all the sessions I attended.
 I’ll recommend new ideas for our workflow, teamwork, processes, the way we work with our clients.
 I’ll show you all the great resource material I found in the virtual Exhibit Hall from vendors who can save us money.
 Sending me to the conference means elevating our whole team — and when our work improves, you look good, too.”